Yeegaure/Human-Activity-Recogniser/README.md

 # Human Activity Recogniser (HAR)
 HAR is a kaggle competition and I am publishing my 2 solutions to it.
-In this competition your goal is to build a Human Activity Recognizer (HAR) based on features captured from mobile phone's accelerometer and gyroscope:
+In this competition my goal was to build a Human Activity Recognizer (HAR) model, which runtime is limited by 2 minutes, based on features captured from mobile phone's accelerometer and gyroscope:

     walking
     walking upstairs